The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2023-24509

-CVE-2023-24509 is a privilege escalation vulnerability in Arista EOS that allows unprivileged users to gain root access on standby supervisor modules.
-This article covers technical details, affected versions, and mitigation.
+CVE-2023-24509 is a privilege escalation vulnerability in Arista EOS that allows unprivileged users to gain root access on standby supervisors.
+This article covers technical details, affected platforms, and mitigation.

 CVE-2023-24509 Overview

-CVE-2023-24509 is a privilege escalation vulnerability affecting Arista EOS on modular platforms equipped with redundant supervisor modules.
-When the redundancy protocol is configured with Route Processor Redundancy (RPR) or Stateful Switchover (SSO), an existing unprivileged user can login to the standby supervisor as a root user, effectively bypassing normal access controls and gaining complete administrative privileges over the network device.
+CVE-2023-24509 is a privilege escalation vulnerability affecting Arista Extensible Operating System (EOS) on modular platforms with redundant supervisor modules.
+When the redundancy protocol is configured with Route Processor Redundancy (RPR) or Stateful Switchover (SSO), an existing unprivileged user can log in to the standby supervisor as the root user.
+The flaw maps to [CWE-269: Improper Privilege Management].
+Successful exploitation grants full root access to the standby supervisor, which can then be leveraged to compromise the active supervisor and the entire chassis.
+Valid user credentials are required to exploit this vulnerability.

 Critical Impact

-An authenticated low-privileged user can escalate to root on standby supervisor modules, potentially compromising entire network infrastructure segments running Arista EOS with redundancy configurations.
+An authenticated low-privileged user can escalate to root on the standby supervisor of a modular Arista EOS switch, gaining full control of network infrastructure components.

 Affected Products

-• Arista EOS (multiple versions on modular platforms)
+• Arista EOS on modular platforms configured with RPR or SSO redundancy

 Discovery Timeline